-If you’re looking for a Studio McGee-esque black glazed display cabinet or vintage elm console table this is the place to find it in the UK.
-I’m obsessed with their oversized pendant lights, stoneware vases and assorted baskets.
+If you’re looking for a Studio McGee-esque black glazed display cabinet or vintage elm console table, this is the place to find it in the UK.
+I’m obsessed with their oversized pendant lights, stoneware vases and assorted baskets too.

 If you want to achieve a Studio McGee style shelfie, Charles Ted is the name to know in the UK.
 When I’m looking for a statement lamp, decorative bowl or travel-inspired trinket to fill a hole on a console, I go to the Charles Ted website.

-On their social media they have really helpful styling guides, while on their website they have just launched a room builder, which lets you virtually place all the items you’ve been eyeing up in the same room to see the overall vision.
+I love following Charles Ted Interiors on Instagram for really helpful styling guides, while on their website they have a clever room builder, which lets you virtually place all the items you’ve been eyeing up in the same room to see the overall vision.

-Mali Homeware are a recently launched small business who focus on decor for modern rustic and transitional interiors.
-Their range of homewares feature all the earthy tones, natural textures and eye-catching silhouettes you’re likely to see in a Studio McGee shelfie and they have the most beautiful linen blend cushions too.
+Mali Homeware are a brand new small business who focus on decor for modern rustic and transitional interiors.
+Their range of homewares feature all the earthy tones, natural textures and eye-catching silhouettes you’re likely to see in a Studio McGee interior, and they have the most beautiful linen blend cushions too.
 (Check out Vera, she’s one of my favourites!)